Table of Contents

 There are essentially four sources of bad breath:

-Nearly 90% of all cases of bad breath originate from the tongue.
-The next largest category is odor originating from the gums, especially if the gums are red, swollen and bleed easily.
+Nearly 90% of all cases of bad breath originate from the gums and the tongue.
+This is especially true if the gums are red, swollen and bleed easily.
 By properly cleaning all the structures in your mouth, most people reading this article will eliminate the source of their problem!

 These structures include the the top surface of the tongue, (especially the very back of the tongue), the teeth, and the gums.
 Since this type of bad breath is the most common, its diagnosis and treatment will be covered extensively.